Ayodhya land deal: AAP's Sanjay Singh claims house 'attacked' by BJP supporters | Politics

 AAP MP Sanjay Singh on Tuesday claimed his house here was ''attacked'' by BJP supporters for highlighting the alleged corruption in the purchase of a piece of land in Ayodhya by the Ram temple trust.

-According to Aam Aadmi Party (AAP) sources, the nameplate of Singh's house in North Avenue locality, a high-security area, was blackened by two persons and they tried to forcibly enter the premises.
+According to Aam Aadmi Party (AAP) sources, the nameplate of Singh's house in North Avenue locality, a high-security area, was defaced by two persons and they tried to forcibly enter the premises.

-A senior police officer said the two have been detained and no one was injured in the incident.
+Police said the two have been arrested and Singh wasn't attacked or physically assaulted.

 Taking to Twitter, Singh said, ''My house has been attacked.
 Listen carefully BJP supporters, no matter how much hooliganism you indulge in, I will not allow the funds collected for constructing the Ram temple to be stolen even if I am killed.''
 At a press conference on Sunday, Singh had alleged that Champat Rai, general secretary of Shriram Janmabhoomi Teerth Kshetra Trust, purchased 1.208 hectares of land worth Rs 2 crore in Ayodhya's Bag Bjaisi village for Rs 18.5 crore with the help of trust member Anil Mishra.